[Retire Early]

 [DFA Advisor fees]

-Because of the effects of compounding, each dollar in fees that your DFA-approved advisor siphons from your account results in a $3 or $4 reduction in the value of your account over 30 years (assuming a 10% annualized investment return.)
-As the chart below illustrates, while there was about a $2.4 million difference in the cumulative fees collected between Matson Money's maximum flat fee and lowest cost advisor (Evanson Asset Management), Matson's account value at the end of 30 years was an astonishing $8.4 million less than the account value for the Evanson.
-Matson's maximum fee had literally chopped the 30-Year account value in half.
+Because of the effects of compounding, each dollar in fees & expenses that your DFA-approved advisor siphons from your account results in a $3 or $4 reduction in the value of your account over 30 years (assuming a 10% annualized investment return.)
+As the chart below illustrates, while there was more than a $1.8 million difference ($1,865,113 to be exact) in the cumulative fees & expenses collected between Matson Money's maximum flat fee and lowest cost advisor (Evanson Asset Management), Matson's account value at the end of 30 years was an astonishing $6,575,445 less than the account value for the Evanson.

 [DFA Advisor fees]